 Dr. James Wilson became the EMS Medical Director for the Pasquotank-Camden EMS system in July of 2018.
 Dr. Wilson continues to oversee the Hyperbaric and Wound Care Clinic as well as work in the Emergency Department at Sentara Albemarle Medical Center.
 Dr. Wilson also serves as an Assistant Professor of Emergency Medicine at the Eastern Virginia Medical School.

 Education leading up to his career today includes receiving his undergraduate degree from Knox College in Illinois in 1990 and completing his MD in 1994 from the University of Chicago.
 Dr. Wilson performed his residency from 1994 to 1997 at Christ Hospital and Medical Center.

 Mike began his career with our department as a part-time Paramedic and in 2012 transitioned into the Assistant Medical Director role for the Pasquotank-Camden EMS System.
 Mike continues to work full-time as a Physician Assistant at Sentara Norfolk General Hospital in Pulmonary and Critical Care Medicine.
 Mikes works with technicians to help further develop their skills, critical thinking abilities and works with the Training Division on education and recredentialling of technicians.
 We are fortunate that Mike lives in our community and often responds to EMS calls as the Assistant Medical Director.

 Mikes brings a wealth of knowledge to Pasquotank-Camden EMS with many years of experience.
-Prior to his credentialling as a PA, Mike had served as a Paramedic in Pennsylvania and graduated from Hahnemann University in 1996 with a Bachelor of Science degree in Health Services with a certficate in Physician Assistant studies.
+Prior to his credentialing as a PA, Mike had served as a Paramedic in Pennsylvania and graduated from Hahnemann University in 1996 with a Bachelor of Science degree in Health Services with a certificate in Physician Assistant studies.
 He holds numerous EMS credentials and is an active member of the Pasquotank Providence Vol. Fire Department.